Do it yourself: History

 By the 1950s, DIY became common usage with the emergence of people undertaking home improvement projects, construction projects and smaller crafts.
 Artists began to fight against mass production and mass culture by claiming to be self-made.
 However, DIY practices also responded to geopolitical tensions, such as in the form of home-made Cold War nuclear fallout shelters, and the dark aesthetics and nihilist discourse in punk fanzines in the 1970s and onwards in the shadow of rising unemployment and social tensions.
 In the 1960s and 1970s, books and TV shows about the DIY movement and techniques on building and home decoration began appearing.
 By the 1990s, the DIY movement felt the impact of the digital age with the rise of the internet.
 With computers and the internet becoming mainstream, increased accessibility to the internet has led to more households undertaking DIY methods.
 Platforms, such as YouTube or Instagram, provide people the opportunity to share their creations and instruct others on how to replicate DIY techniques in their own home.

 The DIY movement is a re-introduction (often to urban and suburban dwellers) of the old pattern of personal involvement and use of skills in the upkeep of a house or apartment, making clothes; maintenance of cars, computers, websites; or any material aspect of living.
 The philosopher Alan Watts (from the "Houseboat Summit" panel discussion in a 1967 edition of the San Francisco Oracle) reflected a growing sentiment:

 In the 1970s, DIY spread through the North American population of college and recent-college-graduate age groups.
 In part, this movement involved the renovation of affordable, rundown older homes.
 But, it also related to various projects expressing the social and environmental vision of the 1960s and early 1970s.
-The young visionary Stewart Brand, working with friends and family, and initially using the most basic of typesetting and page-layout tools, published the first edition of The Whole Earth Catalog (subtitled Access to Tools) in late 1968.
+The young visionary Stewart Brand, working with friends and family, and initially using the most basic of typesetting and page-layout tools, developed the first edition of The Whole Earth Catalog (subtitled Access to Tools) in late 1968.
+The venture was partially financed by friend and mentor Dick Raymond.
+Raymond's non-profit, the Portola Institute, published the Catalog, and the surprising success of editions in the 1970s led to a distribution arrangement with the New York publisher Random House.